Yash-Raj-2403/Why-Not/README.md

 - Actionable suggestions for future applications
 - Single or bulk rejection analysis

-#### 📈 **Career Readiness Score**
-- Employability index calculation:
-  - CGPA: 30%
-  - Skills: 45%
-  - Activity: 25%
-- Visual readiness ring with animated SVG
-- Track progress over time
+#### 📊 **Dashboard**
+- Overview of all applications with recent activity
+- Profile completion tracking
+- Application statistics (total, interviews, offers)
+- Quick access to available opportunities

 ### 🏛️ For Placement Officers